mahendrabairagi/DeeplensWorkshop/lab0.md

 If you are using Ethernet, choose Ethernet option

-If yoy are using Wi-fi then select your local Wi-Fi network ID from the dropdown list and enter your WiFi password.
+If you are using Wi-fi then select your local Wi-Fi network ID from the dropdown list and enter your WiFi password.

 Select Save.